 For more about hiking in the valley and other hiking recommendations in Jasper, check out the post Hiking in Jasper National Park

 Tips for driving the Icefields Parkway:

-– drive can be done in 3 hours (if you want to fly through), but I’d recommend to have 6 hours which includes lunch break, easy pace during the stops and hike to Stanley Falls
+– drive can be done in 3 hours (if you only want to drive through), but I’d recommend to have at least 8 hours which includes lunch break, easy pace during the stops and hike to Stanley Falls

 – for best views and unfrozen lakes, plan the drive between June – October

 – buy snacks and gas in Lake Louise before you hit the road.
 There is a gas station in Saskatchewan River Crossing which is overpriced

 – for the price of renting a kayak in Lake Louise for an hour, you can rent a kayak for a full day (or more – for kayaking in Jasper) in Calgary or Banff and kayak anywhere you like for free

 – driving in winter – road is covered in snow and not being salted.
 It crosses several avalanche areas which can leave the road closed for days, check road conditions